Review of The Chicago Manual of Style, 18th edition

 Book Reviews Index Page![]()

 Comments: Chicago still subtitles itself "The Essential Guide for Writers, Editors, and Publishers."
 I think that is a valid claim.
 In this substantial reference book, you will find answers to many questions, and a consistent approach to deciding how to style a manuscript and a book.
 You may not always agree with their particular answer, but it will give you a starting point in deciding on your own style.
-The 17th edition is already in use by trade and academic publishers, and anyone with a copy of earlier editions will find that it is no longer of practical use, as items in it are sequentially numbered (and numbered differently from earlier editions) and the numbers are what copyeditors and others use when citing CMS for its guidelines on punctuation, capitalization, index style, and other thorny issues.
+The 18th edition is in active use by trade and academic book publishers, and so anyone with a copy of earlier editions will find that it will no longer "work" when consulted during copyediting of a manuscript.
+Even for topics that haven't changed, items in it are sequentially renumbered in each new edition, and those numbers are what copyeditors and others use when citing CMS for its guidelines on punctuation, capitalization, index style, and other thorny issues.

-As I said in my review of the 15th edition, any revision of such an authoritative work as Chicago has become will not please everyone, but this is, to my mind, a necessary and highly useful update as the end of the second decade of the 21st century approaches.
+Overall, as I said in my review of the 15th edition, any revision of such an authoritative work as Chicago has become will not please everyone, but this is, to my mind, a necessary and highly useful update for the third decade of the 21st century.

 More recommended books, magazines, and web sites (The complete Resources section from my Complete Idiot's Guide)

-This review is copyright © by Harold Underdown ( Google + Profile ).
+This review is copyright © by Harold Underdown.
 If you wish to reproduce it, please see the Terms of use.
-Last modified 3/23/2021.
+Last modified 2/22/2026.